Karthik150502-2/resizify-images/README.md

 5. Select the template “Shopify embedded react app”.

-6. Select language Javascript/ Typescript
+6. Select language - Javascript/ Typescript

 ![image](https://github.com/user-attachments/assets/4123ca22-090f-4d5a-af08-d3a5eae150ec)

 OR

 ### Cloning the development environment already existing project from Gadget.
+PS:

+> [!WARNING]
-PS: Avoid cloning from production environment.
+> Avoid cloning from production environment.

 1. Go to your gadget app, and select the project you want to clone